jgm/cheapskate/README.markdown

 Other numbers are ignored, so you can still use `1.` for each list item.

-In addition to the `1.` form, you can use `1)` or `(1)` in your ordered lists.
+In addition to the `1.` form, you can use `1)` in your ordered lists.
 A new list starts if you change the form of the delimiter.
 So, the following is two lists:

     1. one
     2. two